 Increasing the thickness of the polyethylene shielding does not only reduce the neutron flux from the non-targeted direction, it also partially reflects neutrons from the other direction and changes the energy response.
 Furthermore, the moderator itself produces secondary neutrons, which can be regarded as an offset bias.
-Thus, with the main function of blocking neutrons from the non-targeted directions, a number of secondary effects come along, which slightly change the characteristics of the CRNS probe.
-Tab.
-4 summarizes the effects of adding a directional shielding to a detector.
-It demonstrates that the fraction of non-albedo neutrons γ is higher for the directional detector than for the unshielded operation.
+Thus, with the main function of blocking neutrons non-albedo neutrons $\gamma$ is higher for the directional detector than for the unshielded operation.
 Furthermore, it increases with the amount of hydrogen in the footprint.